Censoring

 • Suppose that:

-• If ionizing radiation is greater than 1.5 R/s \(\Rightarrow\) we think the reactor is breached (radiation coming out of reactor core).
+• If ionizing radiation is greater than 1.5 R/s \(\Rightarrow\) we think the reactor is breached (radiation coming out of the reactor core).

 • If ionizing radiation is smaller than 1.5 R/s \(\Rightarrow\) we think the reactor is not breached.